 Boston, Massachusetts, is more than 350 years old and has been noted as being compact, walkable, historic, and clean.
 Boston is the largest city in New England, with a population of 600,000.
 The climate is temperate, with four distinct seasons: winter, spring, summer, and fall.
 There are more than 50 colleges and universities in Greater Boston, along with historical sites, international restaurants, and museums.

-Type of College: Independent, coeducational four-year college granting bachelor’s degrees
+Type of School: Independent, coeducational four-year college granting bachelor’s degrees

 Size of Campus: 31-acre campus located in the city of Boston

 Number of Students: More than 4,300 students; 3,900 full-time undergraduates; international undergraduate population of approximately 400 students, representing 10% of undergraduate enrollment